Green Bay Packers' Jordan Love 'dinged' in first half of unequal pro debut | ExBulletin

 “Obviously it was a precautionary measure, but I think I’ll be ready to leave next week,” Love said.

-Love led the Packers’ only scoring drive of the game in the 26-7 loss.
-But what a drive it was: six straight strokes on the nine-play, 88-yard drive that ended with his first professional touchdown pass.
+Love directed the Packers’ only scoring drive of the game in the loss.
+But what a drive it was: six straight strokes on the nine-play, 88-yard march that ended with his first professional touchdown pass.

 After a few three-and-a-halfs with imperfections on two third-and-five plays on the opening drives, Love got rolling: